 Another way to remove water spots from glass is with a razor blade.
 Glass is much harder than paint so it’s safe to use the razor blade on glass without scratching it.
 But a razor blade will scratch paint and damage rubber so be careful if you are trying it.

 I tested the products I wanted to use by hand first.
-I tried Maguires Ultimate Polish with a foam pad like these Maguires Foam Pads.
+I tried Maguires Ultimate Polish with a foam pad.
 Many people online have had success removing water spots with it so I thought I would give it a try as I had a bottle.
 It’s a very mild abrasive and won’t damage paint if used properly.
-Click here to see Maguires Ultimate Polish on Amazon.

 Ultimate Polish is a great product for using after compounding or to restore dullness and deliver a deep shine but not good for my etched water spots.
-Ultimate Polish is very user friendly as it doesn’t create dust when it dries and the residue left behind is super easy clean off, even from black paint.
+Ultimate Polish is very user-friendly as it doesn’t create dust when it dries and the residue left behind is super easy to clean off, even from black paint.

 Again I used a foam pad to test in a small area.
 I worked the product in by hand until the product became clear.
 When I wiped it away with a microfibre cloth I could see that the water spots had gone and a healthy shine was left behind.

-Chemical Guys VSS is a one step product.
-It’s full title is Chemical Guys VSS Scratch and Swirl Remover.
+Chemical Guys VSS is a one-step product.
+Its full title is Chemical Guys VSS Scratch and Swirl Remover.
 While it’s possible to do your complete car by hand using a polishing pad you will get the job done quicker with a Dual Action Polisher.
-So maybe if just one section of your car has the water spots such as one or two doors then you can do it be hand.
+So maybe if just one section of your car has the water spots such as one or two doors then you can do it by hand.
 But if the whole car needs work it will be easier with a machine.

 The clay and iron remover are usually needed if your paint feels rough to the touch.
 It should be as smooth as glass before you polish it to make the polishing faster and easier and to prevent possible further damage to your paint.
-Also you wax or sealant will stick better to your car and last longer.
+Also, your wax or sealant will stick better to your car and last longer.